-The investment mandates section of the Standard of Practice paper ensures that the prudent person principles are satisfied when relevant.
-The risks on the investment side are presented in Risk Reporting with more detailed reporting performed by Aegon Asset Management.
+The Investment and Counterparty Risk Policy requires relevant business units to satisfy the prudent person principle.
+The risks on the investment side are presented in Risk Reporting analysis with more detailed reporting performed by Aegon Asset Management.
 Aegon's Risk Appetite Framework is in place to ensure that the assets held are appropriate to the nature of the liabilities without taking on excessive risks: